EmilioDalRe/project_animals-1/paper.md

 # Lachlan's Favorite Australian animals

+Lachlan's country depends ONLY on the animals that live in it.

-NOT koalas
+* NOT koalas
-kangaroos
+* kangaroos
-funnel web spiders
+* funnel web spiders

 # Lachlan's favorite American animals

-immigrant bears
-grizzly bears
+* grizzly bears